esaulpaugh/headlong/README.md

 * Use `mvn package` which outputs to /target
 * Add headlong as a project dependency

+Depends on gson.
 Tests should take less than one minute to run.
-Test packages require junit and gson.
-Otherwise headlong has no dependencies.
-Jar size is ~109 KB as of 01/17/19.
+Test packages require junit.
+Jar size is ~119 KB as of 03/06/19.

 See the wiki for more, such as TupleTypes, packed encoding, RLP Lists, and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki